kuznia-rdzeni/coreblocks/docs/shared_structs/RS.md

 - `v` - "valid" - it is 1 if entry is a correct instruction which waits to be filled with operands/dispatched
 - `id_rsX` - is 0 when the source value is ready (and is stored in the appropriate `id_valX`) or not needed.
 It is non-zero when we wait for an operand to be ready.
-- When the operand is ready we insert it to the appropriate `id_valX` field and we put zero to `id_rsX`
+- When the operand is ready we insert it to the appropriate `val_rsX` field and we put zero to `id_rsX`
 - The instruction is ready to be dispatched if `v` is `1` and both `id_rs1`, `id_rs2` are `0`

 ### Used slots table